Bill King

 Renaissance man

 King was often described as a Renaissance man who was a voracious reader, loved to watch the ballet and opera in his spare time, and studied Russian history.
-He lived in Sausalito, California, and would often go on long sailing trips in the baseball off-season on his ketch Varuna.[3]
+He lived in Sausalito, California, and would often go on long sailing trips in the baseball off-season on his ketch, Varuna.[8]

-Famous Calls and Phrases
+Calls and phrases

 King's trademark phrase was "Holy Toledo", which he used when a stupendous event occurred for the team he was announcing for.
 Other well known calls are "Not in your wildest alcoholic nightmare would you ever imagine such events unfolding!" which he said during an Oakland Athletics game against the Texas Rangers and "Crazy...just plain crazy!" which he voiced when Scott Hatteberg hit his walk-off home run against the Kansas City Royals to push the Athletics’ historic win streak to twenty games.
+He also referred a grinning John Madden as a "slit watermelon" as a compliment when Raiders won the Super Bowl in 1977 with Madden as a coach.

 Death